-Washington College also offers the intellectual energy and friendly intimacy of a small liberal-arts institution, one where students and faculty often share ideas over meals as well as in the classroom.
-And larger cities such as Washington, D.C., Philadelphia, Baltimore, and Annapolis are all within easy day-trip range, giving convenient access to major national libraries, museums, and archives.
+Washington College offers the intellectual energy and friendly intimacy of a small liberal-arts institution, where students and faculty often share ideas over meals as well as in the classroom.
+Larger cities such as Washington, D.C., Philadelphia, Baltimore, and Annapolis are all within easy day-trip range, giving convenient access to major national libraries, museums, and archives.

 The Center’s Patrick Henry Writing Fellowship supports outstanding writing on American history and culture by both scholars and nonacademic authors; it offers a $45,000 stipend for the academic year, plus living arrangements and other benefits.
-Click here for more information.
-Deadline for the 2013-14 Fellowship is February 15, 2013*.
+The deadline for the 2020-2021 Fellowship is November 15, 2019.

-The Hodson Trust-John Carter Brown Fellowship is open to applicants from a wide range of disciplines who are pursuing projects on the literature, history, culture, or art of the Americas before 1830.
+The Hodson Trust-John Carter Brown Library Fellowship is open to applicants from a wide range of disciplines who are pursuing projects on the literature, history, culture, or art of the Americas before 1830.
 The award supports two months of research and two months of writing.
 The stipend is $5,000 per month for a total of $20,000, plus housing and university privileges.
-Click here for more information.
-The deadline for the 2013-14 Fellowship is March 15, 2013.
+The deadline for the 2020-2021 Fellowship is March 15, 2020.